MrPio/PHM_North_America_2024_Challenge/README.md

 You can run the notebook through the jupyter lab running `jupyter lab` in the root directory, or use any IDE such as *PyCharm* or *Visual Studio Code* that handle that for you.

 > [!NOTE]
-> As I hadn't included the `.csv` files due to their size, you should run all the notebooks one after the other.
+> As I hadn't included the `.csv` files due to their size, you should run all the notebooks one after the other, in order.
+To give you an idea of how much time each cell takes to complete, I have given the execution time on my *i7-10750H* as a comment above each cell.
+Please also note that **no GPU is required to run these notebooks**, even the training should work fine on the CPU, as the networks involved are very small.

 More specifically, the notebooks are: